PayPol-Foundation/paypol-protocol/README.md

 **PayPol** is a monolithic, enterprise-grade Web3 Financial Operating System.
 Designed for DAOs, decentralized startups, and modern enterprises, PayPol bridges the gap between trustless decentralized finance (DeFi) and traditional corporate treasury management.

-Built natively on the high-performance **Tempo** network and integrated with **OpenClaw** for agentic automation, PayPol transforms how organizations manage, secure, and dispatch on-chain liquidity.
+Built natively on the high-performance **Tempo** and integrated with **OpenClaw** for agentic automation, PayPol transforms how organizations manage, secure, and dispatch on-chain liquidity.

 ---